 The District currently uses the same schedule of fees for water use, production, transport, and permits for all groundwater regardless of aquifer.
 The decision of whether or not to vary the fee based on the aquifer pumped is an option that could be used by the District as a management to incentivize the pumping of one aquifer over another.
 The use of aquifer-based fee structure could be implemented District wide or within designated areas to managed groundwater depletion and drawdown within a specific management zone.
 A benefit of the aquifer-base fee structure is to help avoid the need for curtailment of pumping in a specific aquifer by charging a higher fee for pumping from that specific aquifer.
-The purpose of the aquifer-based fee schedule fee would be to provide sufficient financial incentive for current well owners to reduce their pumpage from one or more specific aquifer(s) and to increase pumpage from other aquifers and for new well owners to minimize pumpage from one or more specific aquifer(s) from the onset.
+The purpose of the aquifer-based fee structure would be to provide sufficient financial incentive for current well owners to reduce their pumpage from one or more specific aquifer(s) and to increase pumpage from other aquifers and for new well owners to minimize pumpage from one or more specific aquifer(s) from the onset.

-7.3.3 Boundaries for Management Zones Associated with Desired Future Conditions represent the average drawdown for Total Management Areas.
-From the perspective of water resource planning, the Total Management Area may be an appropriate size because so that all of the available groundwater in a GCD is properly reported.
-However, the use of the Total Management area can be problematic from a regulatory perspective because of the lack of wells that can be used to evaluate compliance in the down dip portion of all of the District aquifers.
+7.3.3 Boundaries for Management Zones Associated with Desired Future Conditions

+TWC §36.001(30) defines Desired future condition as " a quantitative description, adopted in accordance with Section §36.108, of the desired condition of the groundwater resources in a management area at one or more specified future times."
+The District has previously set DFCs to represent the average drawdown for Total Management Zones.
+From the perspective of water resource planning, the Total Management Zones may be an appropriate size so that all the available groundwater in a GCD is properly reported.
+However, the use of the Total Management Zone can be problematic from a regulatory perspective because of the lack of wells that can be used to evaluate compliance in the down dip portion of all of the District aquifers.
 The problem of inadequate well coverage is illustrated by the well locations in the Hooper Aquifer shown in Figure 7-3.
-In the Hooper Aquifer, approximately 70 percent of the down dip portion of the aquifer has no wells within.
+Approximately 70 percent of the down dip portion of the Hooper aquifer is without wells in the POSGCD database.